jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Whatever happens, take responsibility.
+Nothing in life is to be feared.
+It is only to be understood.
-- Tony Robbins
+- Marie Curie

-Updated on: [6/19/2022]
+Updated on: [6/20/2022]
 <!-- #quoteEnd -->
 </pre>